aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ## Troubleshooting calculations

-Now that we have inspected the input files and convinced ourselves that Quantum ESPRESSO will have all the information it needs, let's revert the following values in our builder to their defaults:
+Now that we have inspected the input files and convinced ourselves that Quantum ESPRESSO will have all the information it needs, let's revert the following values in the builder to their defaults:

 ```{code-block} ipython